AmazingAmpharos/OoT-Randomizer/README.md

 # Installation

-Clone this repository and then run ```EntranceRandomizer.py``` (requires Python 3).
+Clone this repository and then run ```OoTRandomizer.py``` (requires Python 3).

 Alternatively, run ```Gui.py``` for a simple graphical user interface.

 For releases, a Windows standalone executable is available for users without Python 3.
-(Coming Soon)

 This randomizer requires The Legend of Zelda: Ocarina of Time version 1.0 NTSC-US version.
 Upon first being run, the randomizer will automatically create a decompressed version of this ROM that can be used for input for slightly faster seed generation times.
-Please be sure your input ROM filename does not contain a period and is either a .n64 or .z64 file.
-For users playing via any means other than on real N64 hardware, the use of the
-"Compress patched ROM" flag is strongly encouraged as uncompressed ROMs are impossible to inject for the Virtual Console and have random crashing problems on all emulators.
+Please be sure your input ROM filename is either a .n64 or .z64 file.
+For users playing via any means other than on real N64 hardware, the use of the "Compress patched ROM" flag is strongly encouraged as uncompressed ROMs are impossible to inject for the Virtual Console and have random crashing problems on all emulators.

 For general use, the recommended emulators are Bizhawk and Mupen64plus.
 If you want to play on Project 64 for whatever reason, you can but you will need to set the rando to use 8 MB of RAM and will want to play with the cheat code 8109C58A 0000 to partially fix Project 64's tragically poor handling of OoT's pause menu.
+As of this 1.0 release, there are suspected crashing issues specifically with Project 64.
+I cannot emphasize enough that it is a discouraged emulator to use.

 # General Description